Lobsterge/CTF-Writeups/Urmia CTF 2023/Network Punk/README.md

 ### Solution:
 As with all network challenges i tried the low hanging fruit: searching "flag".
-And that gave me the tcp stream with the flag
+And that gave me the tcp stream with the flag:

 ![challenge2](challenge2.png)